Staff Writer

 DEVIN WEEKS

 Devin Weeks is a third-generation North Idaho resident.
 She holds an associate degree in journalism from North Idaho College and a bachelor's in communication arts from Lewis-Clark State College Coeur d'Alene.
 Devin embarked on her journalism career at the Coeur d'Alene Press in 2013.
 She worked weekends for several years, covering a wide variety of events and issues throughout Kootenai County.
-Devin now mainly covers K-12 education and the city of Post Falls.
+Devin now mainly covers education, entertainment, human interest stories and serves as the editor of North Idaho Live Well magazine.
 She enjoys delivering daily chuckles through the Ghastly Groaner and loves highlighting local people in the Fast Five segment that runs in CoeurVoice.
-Devin lives in Post Falls with her husband and their three eccentric and very needy cats.
+Devin lives in Post Falls with her husband and their two eccentric and very needy cats.

 ARTICLES BY DEVIN WEEKS